pytorch/torchtune/pkg_design_for_recipes.md

 our packaging needed to be fixed and fast.
 1. _scripts needs to be a proper entrypoint in the `torchtune` package: resolved in [this commit](https://github.com/pytorch-labs/torchtune/commit/5ae616964546813f23f8d9b1beaae06d3877bd1e).
-2. `recipes` should not be an importable module in the `torchtune` package.
+2. `recipes` should not be an importable module in the `torchtune` package, but should still be included in the package
-3. `tests` should not be included in the `torchtune` package.
+3. `tests` should not be included in the `torchtune` package, but should still be importable

 Specifically for 2, we were relying on being able to import things from a package (`recipes`) that *should not* have been importable and hardcoding values to point to that package.
 This RFC will